kaushik0911/epidemic-simulator/README.md

 ```
 python main.py
 ```
-Once you hit enter you may ask these quetion before start the simulation.
+Once you hit enter, you must enter values for these questions before starting the simulation.
 ```
 Enter the population size(number of humans): 1000
 Rounding population size to 1024for visual purposes.